Blast injury: Neurotrauma

 Blast injuries can cause hidden sensory and brain damage, with potential neurological and neurosensory consequences.
-It is a complex clinical syndrome caused by the combination of all blast effects, i.e., primary, secondary, tertiary and quaternary blast mechanisms.
+They represent a complex clinical syndrome caused by the combination of all blast effects, i.e., primary, secondary, tertiary and quaternary blast mechanisms.
 Blast injuries usually manifest in a form of polytrauma, i.e. injury involving multiple organs or organ systems.
 Bleeding from injured organs such as lungs or bowel causes a lack of oxygen in all vital organs, including the brain.
 Damage of the lungs reduces the surface for oxygen uptake from the air, reducing the amount of the oxygen delivered to the brain.
 Tissue destruction initiates the synthesis and release of hormones or mediators into the blood which, when delivered to the brain, change its function.
 Irritation of the nerve endings in injured peripheral tissue or organs also contributes significantly to blast-induced neurotrauma.

 Individuals exposed to blast frequently manifest loss of memory of events before and after explosion, confusion, headache, impaired sense of reality, and reduced decision-making ability.
 Patients with brain injuries acquired in explosions often develop sudden, unexpected brain swelling and cerebral vasospasm despite continuous monitoring.
 However, the first symptoms of blast-induced neurotrauma (BINT) may occur months or even years after the initial event, and are therefore categorized as secondary brain injuries.
 The broad variety of symptoms includes weight loss, hormone imbalance, chronic fatigue, headache, and problems in memory, speech and balance.
 These changes are often debilitating, interfering with daily activities.
 Because BINT in blast victims is underestimated, valuable time is often lost for preventive therapy and/or timely rehabilitation.

 A study published in 2022 points to the use of blood-based biomarkers as a promising way to detect neurotrauma even in individuals without outward symptoms.
 The study found molecular changes consistent with neuroinflammation and vascular damage in service members who were exposed to repeated low-level blasts.